Universal Logo

 Universal Emblem

-The film’s identity concerns Universal and is directly related to the name.
+The film’s identity is tied to Universal and is directly related to the name.
 This word has several basic meanings in English: “universal” and “universe.”
 Both are conveyed in the logo.
 This is an independent world of creative fantasies and dreams, without which humanity cannot exist on Earth.

 Universal Symbol

-To signify the independence of their MCU, the management chose a custom Universal Serif font for the emblem.
+To signify the independence of their MCU, the management chose a custom version of the Universal Serif font for the emblem.
 Its author is designer Khiam Mincey.
-The latter uses the same typeface but sans serifs.
-The color of the logos depends on the place of their application and purpose.
+The latter uses the same sans-serif typeface.
+The color of the logos depends on their placement and purpose.
 For example, in movie splash screens, the emblems are mostly navy blue with gold lettering.
 And in their usual form, they are black and white.

 Universal Studios Logo